 If you don’t qualify for a Roth or if you prefer the more hands on approach, you can still open up an investment account with an online broker.

 Pour your money into stocks, mutual funds, ETFs and more so you can start building wealth and increasing your net worth.
 Personally, I’m a fan of stocks that pay dividends because they serve as an additional income stream.
+If you’re still a bit hesitant, you can buy fractional shares first then buy the full share if you find it worthy.

 Make a Principal-Only Mortgage Payment